Yasunori-Park/Personal_Project-Dragalia_Dialogue_Beta/README.md

 # Personal_Project-GDM

 ## To Do
-- Fix wrapper interaction with uploaded files
-- Increase offset Y range
-- Implement backgrounds via layers
+- Increase the number of usable backgrounds via layers
-- Implement dialogue boxes
+- Change html capture script from HTML to Image to another tool.
+HTML to Image require multiple requests before a single image is captured.
 -